-Last Updated: March 14, 2023
+Last Updated: February 28, 2025

-- You must take the written test in-person: any remote attempt will be marked zero automatically. - All questions will be answered on the Section Z eClass site. - You will be solely responsible for any loss of time or marks due to any of the following failing: - You have a working EECS account to login into a WSC lab machine. - You have a working PPY account to login into the eClass site (subject to Duo Mobile verification).
+- You must take the written test in-person: any remote attempt will be marked zero automatically. - All questions will be answered on the Section Z eClass site. - You will be solely responsible for any loss of time or marks due to any of the following failing: - You have a working EECS account to login into an EECS lab machine. - You have a working PPY account to login into the eClass site (subject to Duo Mobile verification).

 You are expected to have verified that you are able to complete the EECS and PPY logins prior to the test.
-Just find a time gap in WSC and visit there to try your logins.
+Just find a time gap in LAS1006 and visit there to try your logins.

 - This written test is strictly individual: identified collaborations will be reported to Lassonde for a breach of academic honesty. - You are given 40 minutes to complete the submission.
-The time limit is strict. - This written test accounts for 10% of your course grade. - Unlike the assignments (and the later programming tests), there will be $\underline{\mathbf{no}}$ starter project for you to download and import.
+The time limit is strict. - This written test accounts for 10% of your course grade. - Unlike the lab exercises (and the later programming tests), there will be no starter project for you to download and import.